openshift/enhancements/enhancements/hypershift/monitoring.md

 The following are potential solutions for collecting metrics and send them to telemetry from HyperShift control planes.

 ### Provide metrics using side-cart
 A solution based on creating a side-cart container that would scrape info from the data-plain components(API server, etcd, and cluster version operator) and communicate that to the users clusters.
-This process currently exist within IBM ROKS toolkit called roks-metrics-deployment.
+This process currently exist within IBM ROKS toolkit called roks-metrics-deployment(https://github.com/openshift/ibm-roks-toolkit/tree/master/assets/roks-metrics).
 It provides users with metrics from the managed cluster in a similar way that we would want for HyperShift.
+In short, we would go about this by adding a metrics-pusher container on pods already existing on our managed cluster that we would want to collect metrics from.
+This metrics-pusher container will then push metrics from the pods to a push-gateway pod that will exist on our Hypershift-cluster.
+We will then have metrics from the managed cluster as well as our Hypershift cluster avaliable.
+To make this accessible for the costumer, we will create a ServiceMonitoring-pod that will be in charge of passing the metrics gathered to our cluster monitoring service, in our case Prometheus.
+There the necessary metrics will be avaliable for the costumer in a simple and well organized way.

 ### Collecting in a self-managed scenario (ACM/MCE)
 We propose to use the UWM stack on the management cluster to scrape metrics from control planes and forward them to telemetry.